icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/icerpc-vs-http3.md

 protocol.
 Let's have a closer look at what it means to use this protocol.

 {% callout type="information" %}
-We always spell icerpc in lowercase when we talk about the icerpc protocol, to avoid confusion with the IceRPC framework. icerpc is naturally IceRPC's preferred protocol.
+We always spell icerpc in lowercase when we talk about the icerpc protocol.
+This avoids confusion with the IceRPC framework.
 {% /callout %}

 ## An http3 sibling